Performance management guide

 This employee completes their work to a high standard with great diligence.

-This employee would be described as a role model in your organization.
+This employee would be described as a role model in your organisation.

 This employee always keeps the needs of the customer/target audience top of mind.